The race for Europe: Which Premier League clubs will qualify for the Champions League, Europa League and Europa Conference League?

 Sky Sports takes a look at the state of play among the teams still in contention to qualify for the Champions League, Europa League and the Europa Conference League next season

-Newcastle have moved to the cusp of Champions League qualification after beating Brighton.

-If Eddie Howe's side beat Leicester on Monday Night Football, they will be certain of Champions League football next season.
+The race for Europe looks set to go down to the wire even with Newcastle and Manchester United set to join Manchester City and Arsenal in securing Champions League football.

-Manchester United are closing on the final Champions League place after their win at Bournemouth, and have a game in hand over Liverpool, who were held to a 1-1 draw by Aston Villa on Saturday.
+Newcastle and Manchester United have moved to the cusp of Champions League qualification and need just a point from their remaining two games to secure a top-four spot after Liverpool were held to a 1-1 draw by Aston Villa on Saturday.

+Eddie Howe's Newcastle side take on Leicester, live on Sky Sports on Monday, before facing Chelsea on the final day of the season.

-As with Newcastle, if Man Utd avoid defeat against Chelsea in their penultimate Premier League game on Thursday, live on Sky Sports, they will secure Champions League football for next season.
+Manchester United host Chelsea in their penultimate Premier League game on Thursday, live on Sky Sports, and welcome Fulham to Old Trafford on the final day.

+Liverpool's chances of Champions League football now seem remote and their final game of the season is away at already-relegated Southampton.

 Newcastle's remaining games: Leicester (h), Chelsea (a)